Education and qualifications:

 In what ways has registration benefitted your career?

 On leaving the military, it can be difficult to capture those rich experiences and to share them in a way that the layman can understand.
-Gaining Chartered status offered me an excellent opportunity to reflect on my career to date, to collect evidence of my competence and have it recognised through an internationally renowned accreditation.
+Gaining CEng status offered me an excellent opportunity to reflect on my career to date, to collect evidence of my competence and have it recognised through an internationally renowned accreditation.

 How does your employer benefit from your professional registration?